moekiorg/active_mcp/README.md

 class AdminOnlyTool < ActiveMcp::Tool
   description "This tool is only accessible by admins"

-  property :command, :string, required: true, description: "Admin command to execute"
+  argument :command, :string, required: true, description: "Admin command to execute"

   # Define authorization logic - only admin tokens can access this tool
   def self.visible?(auth_info)